Braeden Jones

 Areas to Improve

-- **Pass Rush Technique:** While effective with a bull rush and motor, Jones can refine his arsenal of pass-rush moves.
-Developing a more consistent counter-move and improving hand-fighting technique will be essential for beating more athletic offensive tackles at the collegiate level.
+- Pass Rush Move Arsenal: While effective with a bull rush and his motor, expanding his repertoire of pass-rushing moves, including counter-moves, will make him a more consistent threat against more athletic offensive tackles.

 College Projection